pedroposada/motion-email/README.md

 # motion-email
-Detect motion -> send email
+Detect motion -> take picture -> send email

 ## Introduction
 Detect motion using a webcam and a linux machine.